|Notes on Dennett's "Where Am I?"|

 Then the scientists establish a connection between Yorick and a new body Fortinbras.

 Is Dennett now dead?
-What would Gretchen say in Perry's Dialog on Personal Identity and Immortality?
-Gretchen is offered the chance to have her intact brain implanted in a different body (say, Mary's).
+What would the character Gretchen Weirob say in Perry's Dialog on Personal Identity and Immortality?
+Gretchen Weirob is offered the chance to have her intact brain implanted in a different body (say, Mary's).
 Gretchen says she would refuse the procedure, because the resulting person would not necessarily be Gretchen.
 There is no compelling non-circular reason to claim that the person with Gretchen's brain is Gretchen with a different body; you could just as easily say the resulting person is Mary with a different brain.
 So in Dennett's story, by Gretchen's argument, Dennett has really died, since his body has died.
 The person walking around now (Yorick controlling Fortinbras) is Fortinbras with a new brain.

 What does Dennett say on the subject of his death?
 Nothing at all.
 It is perfectly clear to Dennett that he cannot have died if death means permanent cessation of consciousness; he is obviously still conscious.
 But who exactly is conscious: Dennett-Yorick or Fortinbras-Yorick?
 Dennett the narrator still has Dennett's memories, so he says he is the same person as he's been all along: he is the same Dennett-narrator, whose point of view is now from "inside" Fortinbras.
 Point of view alone seems to determine the "who".